jbakuwel/venus-midnite/README.md

-# victron-midnite
+# venus-midnite
-Using Midnite Classic charge controller as battery monitor and charger
+Using a Midnite Classic charge controller as battery monitor and charger in Victron VenusOS